V1NW0G/TodoAPI/README.md

 <li>Password: admin
 </ul>
 <br>3.
 Copy the whole statement bearer + token
 <br>4.
 Paste to pass the Authentication
+<br>5.
+Then the you are Authenticated to do use the APIs

 <br>
 <h2>Architecture Diagram</h2>